-"Change of Control Repurchase Event" means (A) the acquisition by any person, including any syndicate or group deemed to be a "person" under Section 13(d)(3) of the Exchange Act, of beneficial ownership, directly or indirectly, through a purchase, merger or other acquisition transaction or series of purchases, mergers or other acquisition transactions of the membership units entitling that person to exercise more than 50% of the total voting power of all the membership units entitled to vote in meetings of our company (except that such person will be deemed to have beneficial ownership of all securities that such person has the right to acquire, whether such right is currently exercisable or is exercisable only upon the occurrence of a subsequent condition); and (B) following the closing of any transaction referred to in subsection (A), neither we nor the acquiring or surviving entity has a class of common securities (or American Depositary Receipts representing such securities) listed on the New York Stock Exchange, or the NYSE Amex Equities, or the NYSE Amex, or the Nasdaq Stock Market, or listed or quoted on an exchange or quotation system that is a successor to the NYSE, the NYSE Amex or the Nasdaq Stock Market.
+"Change of Control Repurchase Event" means (A) the acquisition by any person, including any syndicate or group deemed to be a "person" under Section 13(d)(3) of the Exchange Act, of beneficial ownership, directly or indirectly, through a purchase, merger or other acquisition transaction or series of purchases, mergers or other acquisition transactions of the membership units entitling that person to exercise more than 50% of the total voting power of all the membership units entitled to vote in meetings of our company (except that such person will be deemed to have beneficial ownership of all securities that such person has the right to acquire, whether such right is currently exercisable or is exercisable only upon the occurrence of a subsequent condition); and (B) following the closing of any transaction referred to in subsection (A), neither we nor the acquiring or surviving entity has a class of common securities (or American Depositary Receipts representing such securities) listed on the New York Stock Exchange, or the NYSE, the NYSE Amex Equities, or the NYSE Amex, or the Nasdaq Stock Market, or listed or quoted on an exchange or quotation system that is a successor to the NYSE, the NYSE Amex or the Nasdaq Stock Market.

-If a Change of Control Repurchase Event occurs, unless we have exercised our option to redeem the Bonds as described under "Description of Bonds - Optional Redemption," we must offer to repurchase the Bonds at a price that is equal to all accrued and unpaid interest, to but not including the date on which the Bonds are redeemed, plus any Contingent Interest Payment due to such Bondholder, plus (i) 1.02 times the then outstanding principal amount of the Bonds if such Bonds are at least four years from maturity; (ii) 1.015 times the then outstanding principal amount of the Bonds if such Bonds are at least three years, but no more than four years, from maturity; (iii) 1.01 times the then outstanding principal amount of the Bonds if such Bonds are at least two years, but no more than three years, from maturity; and (iv) the then outstanding principal amount of the Bonds if no more than two years from maturity.
+If a Change of Control Repurchase Event occurs, unless we have exercised our option to redeem the Bonds as described under "- Optional Redemption," we must offer to repurchase the Bonds at a price that is equal to all accrued and unpaid interest, to but not including the date on which the Bonds are redeemed, plus (i) 1.02 times the then outstanding principal amount of the Bonds if such Bonds are at least eighteen months from maturity; (ii) 1.015 times the then outstanding principal amount of the Bonds if such Bonds are at least twelve months, but no more than eighteen months, from maturity; (iii) 1.01 times the then outstanding principal amount of the Bonds are at least six months, but no more than twelve months, from maturity; and (iv) the then outstanding principal amount of the Bonds if no more than six months from maturity.

-25% Debt Limit
+49% Debt Limit

-The indenture will limit the indebtedness incurred by us, directly or indirectly (including the debt of our subsidiaries), to 25% of the outstanding principal of any loans or other assets owned, directly or indirectly, by us.
-For purposes of complying with the 25% limitation described above, the following will be not be considered indebtedness: (i) any principal owed on the Bonds, and (ii) any financing secured by a first mortgage lien on any real estate we acquire.
+The Indenture will limit the indebtedness incurred by us, directly or indirectly (including the debt of our subsidiaries), to 49% of the outstanding principal of any loans or other assets owned, directly or indirectly, by us.
+For purposes of complying with the 49% limitation described above, any principal owed on the Bonds will not be considered indebtedness.